technomancy/leiningen/doc/TUTORIAL.md

 command-line tool, but that requires constructing the classpath yourself, so it's not a good solution for end-users.

+TODO: emphasize lein run; perhaps on the same level as uberjar

 Invoking `lein run` will launch your project's `-main` function as if from an uberjar, but without going through the packaging process.
 You can also specify an alternate namespace in which to look for `-main`